DLiNa/dlina.github.io/about.md

 We will publish all our results, code, corpora, teaching material here on our GitHub.
 Plus, we will keep you posted [on our blog](/recent/).

-Our next presentation will take place at the DH2015 conference in Sydney, on Thursday, July 2, 2015.
-[See the full program here (PDF)](http://www.dh2015.org/program/DH2015_Program.pdf).